|Space||1,399 sq. ft.|

 For people wanting nightlife, go somewhere else!
 There are restaurants open at night within 12km, but mostly lunch is the thing, and supper at home.

-The area is central for the exploration of Lourdes, the beautiful cities of Toulouse and Pau, and both the Atlantic and the Mediterranean coasts, which are equidistant.
+The area is central for the exploration of Lourdes, the beautiful cities of Toulouse and Pau, Foix and Carcassonne.
+Both the Atlantic and the Mediterranean coasts are equidistant.
 There are mediaeval villages, cathedrals, rivers, caves - and markets in towns almost every day with organic produce within 5 to 40km.
 A LeClerc giant supermarket in St Gaudens tempts with cheeses, fishcounter, butcher, vegetables and fruits all proudly, colourfully and reverently displayed.
 Summer provides lovely picnic areas next to rivers and in the mountains, walking through the endless forests and drinking from the mountain streams.
 There are lakes and fishing, cayakking, rafting, paragliding...all manner of activities in this pure air.

 Nearby St Gaudens has a great market on Thursday and the town buzzes.
 Book for lunch at Café 50 while you finish your wanderings - they don't rush you.
 There are some great boutiques and quirky shops if you look hard or get a map from me.
 Banks and cycle shops, hairdressers etc.

-Day trip to Pau recommended; go to the Berry for lunch, very good meat, manic brasserie, and lovely shops and chateau so pristine with moat.
+Day trip to Pau recommended; go to the Berry for lunch - very good meat, a manic brasserie.
+Lovely shops, and pristine chateau with moat.
 Park by the station and go up by lift to the town...all very smart.